Dates: November 11 - 12, 2021

-The Steering Committee welcomes 48 leading solicitors, barristers and in-house counsel from over 20 jurisdictions to discuss complex issues in global investigations and enforcement.
+The Steering Committee welcomes up to 48 leading solicitors, barristers and in-house counsel from around the world to discuss complex issues in global investigations and enforcement.

 Using candid, seminar-style discussions at this annual meeting, the group examines multi-jurisdictional issues including internal investigations, representation of individuals and cross border considerations.

 This elite group, comprised of experts in the field, personally nominates all invitees and develops the Agenda, which forms the basis of our discussions.

 Jo Rickards is the Head of the White Collar Crime & Investigations Group.
 Recognised as an expert in white-collar crime handling cases involving corruption, cartels, fraud and contentious financial services, she has advised directors, boards and companies in the UK and internationally for over 20 years.
 She represents both corporates and individuals embroiled in corruption, fraud and money laundering in multiple jurisdictions, including those being investigated by the SFO, FCA, CMA and HMRC.

 Jo’s numerous high profile cases include: the representation of former News of the World Editor Andy Coulson in respect of phone hacking allegations at the Old Bailey; Silvio Berlusconi in mutual legal assistance proceedings in respect of allegations of corruption involving David Mills; and representing the Ahsani family in the multifaceted SFO investigations into their company Unaoil.
 Jo has been involved in all the major SFO investigations since the Office was created, from Guinness and Maxwell to Innospec and DePuy.
 She also has extensive experience of insider dealing prosecutions and market abuse investigations, successfully navigating clients through internal investigations arising from the last financial crisis involving LIBOR and Forex.